-As general practitioners, each of our counselors utilizes, and is experienced in multiple therapeutic modalities.
-The most common modalities used across our Stepped Care Model are Cognitive Behavioral Therapy, Brief Therapy, Insight-oriented Therapy, Process-oriented Therapy, Psychodynamic, Dialetical Behavior Therapy, and Mindfulness.
+As general practitioners, each of our counselors utilizes and is experienced in multiple therapeutic modalities.
+The most common modalities used across our Stepped Care Model are Cognitive Behavioral Therapy, Brief Therapy, Insight-oriented Therapy, Process-oriented Therapy, Psychodynamic, Dialectical Behavior Therapy, and Mindfulness.

 How many individual therapy sessions can I have at the Center for Student Counseling and Wellness?